 Wisconsin Rapids DNR Service Center area

-Buckhorn State Park - The lake has been busy with boating, fishing and swimming.
+Buckhorn State Park - Early goose/waterfowl hunting is happening in the Yellow River Wildlife Area and Buckhorn Wildlife Area.
+Bowhunting starts in the park and wildlife areas Sept 13.
+Check out hunting maps online or at the park office.
+Deer can be registered at the park office during open office hours.
+It is still a little early for fall colors.
+The lake has been busy with boating, fishing and swimming.
 Canoes and kayaks are available to rent for use on the canoe interpretive trail and at the beach.
-Check out a gps unit at the park office or bring your own to discover the Ranger Rick Geocaches or history of Buckhorn caches.
-Horseshoes and volleyballs are available to checkout for use by the beach or in the group camp.
-The beach is a great place to enjoy the sun, grill out and enjoy summer.
-Not too many bugs at this time of summer! - Heather Wolf, park manager
+Check out a GPS unit at the park office or bring your own to discover the Ranger Rick Geocaches or history of Buckhorn caches.
+Horseshoes and volleyballs are available to checkout for use by the beach or in the group camp. - Heather Wolf, park manager

 Roche-A-Cri State Park - Trails are in great shape for hiking and geocaching.
 GPS units are available to check out at the park office.
 Horseshoes and volleyball are available to check out to use at the mound shelter.
-Many picnic areas in the park to enjoy the weekend weather.
-Not too many bugs at this time!
-This Saturday, August 23 is Universe in the Park.
-Meet at the mound shelter at 8:45 p.m. for a slide show and check out stars with a telescope. - Heather Wolf, park manager
+Many picnic areas in the park are available to enjoy the start of fall weather.
+Users are restricted to the stairway and it is open from 6 am to sunset.
+It is still a little early for fall colors.
+Hunting in Roche-A-Cri will start November 15th.
+There are areas outside the park open for early bow hunting, small game and trapping. - Heather Wolf, park manager

 Press - Ctrl D - to save this page